equinor/ert/docs/rst/manual/keywords/index.rst

 	In general, the first keyword on each line in the parameter configuration file defines a key, which when found in the template file enclosed in '<' and '>', is replaced with a value.
 The rest of the line defines a prior distribution for the key.
-See Prior distributions available in enkf for a list of available prior distributions.
+See Prior distributions available in ERT for a list of available prior distributions.

 	**Example: Using GEN_KW to estimate fault transmissibility multipliers**

-	Previously enkf supported a datatype MULTFLT for estimating fault transmissibility multipliers.
+	Previously ERT supported a datatype MULTFLT for estimating fault transmissibility multipliers.
 This has now been depreceated, as the functionality can be easily achieved with the help of GEN_KW.
-In th enkf config file:
+In the ERT config file:

 	::